Honda Super Cub: Super Cub line

 In 1986, a larger 100 cc HA05E engine model was introduced especially for Asian markets.
 The newer 100 cc model was developed exclusively for Southeast Asian market, especially in Thailand, Malaysia and Vietnam, where underbones were very popular, with new features such as a telescopic front suspension to replace the older leading link suspension, and a four-speed transmission to replace the older three-speed transmission used in older Cub variants.
-The 100 cc model was initially known as the Honda Dream in Thailand and Honda EX5 in Malaysia, before being standardized as the Honda EX5 Dream in 2003.
+The 100 cc model was initially known as the Honda Dream in Thailand and Honda EX5 High Power in Malaysia, before being standardized as the Honda EX5 Dream in 2003.
 In addition, Honda Japan began importing the made-in-Thailand Dream as the Super Cub C100EX in 1988.
 The Japanese C100EX was later being facelifted in 1993, while the Southeast Asian EX5 Dream retains the 1986 design until the present day, with only minor cosmetic changes.
 In 2011, the carbureted EX5 Dream was phased out in Thailand and being replaced with the fuel-injected Honda Dream 110i, with the powertrain being derived from the fuel-injected Honda Wave 110i.

 In the late 1990s, Honda introduced their newer NF series motorcycles, known as Honda Wave series, called the Honda Innova in some markets, which use steel tube frames, front disc brake, and plastic cover sets in various displacement options: 100 cc, 110 cc and 125 cc.
 Though not Cubs, these bikes sold consistently well particularly in European countries, where the production of Honda Cub models had been previously discontinued.
 However, the production of Honda Cubs in Asia and Africa still continues today, even though the newer Honda Wave Series and other designs have been introduced alongside the Cub.
+Since the 1990s Honda began slowly phasing out its old style Cub engine which has been in use (initially as a pushrod style engine) since the start of the Cub line in 1958.
+Presently, all Honda Cubs use Wave based engines including most other small bore motorcycles (Grom, Monkey, Dax, CRF110, etc.).
+Honda made the switch to distance themselves from counterfeit or clone engines that were beginning to come out of China, and are not compatible dimensionally with the old style Cub engines.
+These engines range in displacement from 50cc-125cc.

 Starting in 2007 Japanese market Cubs began using Honda's PGM-FI fuel injection.

+A 2026 Honda super cub C125 based on the 2018 redesign.
+It is the largest displacement Cub or Super Cub ever produced at 125cc.